 The City's stormwater management system includes buried drainage pipes, open ditches, natural ravines, rain gardens, oil separators, and more.
 Proper stormwater management prevents flooding and keeps the water that flows into Lake Michigan as clean as possible.

 Sanitary sewers are used to collect wastewater from toilets, sinks, indoor showers, clothes washers, dishwashers, and garbage disposals.
 Wastewater should be plumbed into the sanitary sewer collection system, not storm drains.
 In the City, the sanitary sewer collection system is maintained by the Street Department, with assistance from the Galien River Sanitary District (GRSD) Sewer Authority (who is responsible for forcemains and wastewater treatment.)

 The City has authority over the planting, trimming, and removing of trees and shrubs in City rights-of-way.
 Please contact the Street Department to report trees in a City right-of-way which are diseased, dead, or a threat to public safety.
-As part of the Urban Forestry Program the Street Department maintains a Leaf and Brush Removal Service for City lots.
+After major storms the Street Department removes broken tree branches left by residents and property owners at the edge of the street.